tihassfjord/RepDatWest/README.md

 The final model achieved a training accuracy of 92.10% and a test accuracy of 91.85%, demonstrating that feature scaling had a significant impact on improving model performance

+##
+- assignment1.ipynb: Contains the main code for the assignment, including data preprocessing, model training, and evaluation.
+- assignment1_2.ipynb: Explores additional experiments with different learning rates and visualizes the decision boundary.
+- report/: Contains the final report submitted for the assignment, including all figures and analysis.

 ### Requirements

 - Python 3.x